John Street (Australian politician)

-Background
+Early years

 John Rendell Street was born at a property known as Woodlands, near Bathurst, New South Wales, Australia.
 He was the son of John Street, JP and Maria Street (née Wood).

 His father descended from the brother of Sir Thomas Street (1625–1696), who was an English Chief Justice, and a judge of the last King's Bench before the Glorious Revolution of 1688.
 Sir Thomas' father George Street (1594–1643) was the Mayor of Worcester, and his grandfather John Street (d.
 1622) was an alderman of Worcester, and his great-grandfather Francis Streate (d.
 1607) was a Member of Parliament for Worcester.
 Sir Thomas' father George was a cousin of John Street (1584–1633), who in 1605 killed two of the Gunpowder Plot conspirators and was rewarded with a pension "for that extraordinary service performed in killing those two traitors, Piercie and Catesbie, with two bulletts at one shott out of his muskett."
 Both of his parents were English émigrés to Australia via the 1822 passenger ship Thalia.

 Later years

 Street was a partner in the law firm Allen, Street & Norton.
 In 1886, he founded the Perpetual Trustee Company as managing director with Edmund Barton and James Fairfax as fellow trustees.
 He was a director of the Colonial Mutual Life Assurance Company, and a vice president of Sydney Hospital.
 In 1887, he was elected to the New South Wales Legislative Assembly as a Free Trade member for East Sydney, a position he held until his death.

 On 4 December 1860, Street married Susanna Caroline Lawson, the granddaughter of Australian explorer William Lawson, who pioneered the first successful crossing of the Blue Mountains by British colonists, along with Gregory Blaxland and William Wentworth.
+Street's brother-in-law via his sister Sarah Maria was Australian politician Thomas Whistler Smith, who was the deputy chairman of the Commercial Banking Company of Sydney (now National Australia Bank), and who was the nephew of Australian politician Henry Smith, who was the chairman of the Commercial Banking Company of Sydney.

+Legacy

-Street's brother-in-law via his sister Sarah Maria was the Australian politician Thomas Whistler Smith, deputy chairman of the Commercial Banking Company of Sydney.
-John and Susanna had seven children.
-Their eldest son was Philip Whistler Street, who went on to become Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales, as did John's grandson Sir Kenneth Whistler Street, and as did his great-grandson Sir Laurence Whistler Street, and their's was for the only such viceregal succession in Australian history.
-John's third son Ernest married Emma Browne, the daughter of Australian police magistrate and author Commissioner Thomas Alexander Browne.
+Street had seven children with his wife Susanna.
+Their eldest son was Sir Philip Whistler Street, who went on to become Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales, as did their grandson Lieutenant Colonel Sir Kenneth Whistler Street, and as did their great-grandson Commander Sir Laurence Whistler Street.
+Street's third son Ernest married Emma Browne, who was the daughter of Australian police magistrate and author Commissioner Thomas Alexander Browne.